xolanintsibande/every-dashboard-begins-on-the-sales-floor/README.md

 This experience reinforced an important principle:

-«Do not stop at what the data says.
-Investigate how the result was produced.»
+Do not stop at what the data says.
+Investigate how the result was produced.

 ---